-Events, activities, programs and facilities of the University of South Florida are available to all without regard to race, color, marital status, gender, sexual orientation, religion, national origin, disability, age, Vietnam or disabled veteran status as provided by law and in accordance with the university's respect for personal dignity.
+Events, activities, programs and facilities of the University of South Florida are available to all without regard to race, color, marital status, gender, sexual orientation, religion, national ori- gin, disability, age, Vietnam or disabled veteran status as provided by law and in accordance with the university's respect for personal dignity.

-Permission to Copy all or portions of this publication is granted as long as this publication, the Department of Child & Family Studies, Louis de la Parte Florida Mental Health Institute, and the USF College of Behavioral & Community Sciences are acknowledged as the source in any reproduction, quotation or use.
+Permission to Copy all or portions of this publication is granted as long as this publication, the Department of Child & Family Studies, Louis de la Parte Florida Mental Health Institute, College of Behavioral & Community Sciences, and the University of South Florida are acknowledged as the source in any reproduction, quotation or use.